For me, the classic martini cannot be beaten.

 #13 The Hot Martini

-This is a simple, classic martini, with the addition of a few drops of some form of hot sauce to taste.
-It’s a fantastic drink for whetting your appetite or if you fancy something with a bit of fiery bite.
+This is a simple martini with a few drops of hot sauce to taste.
+It’s a fantastic drink to whet the appetite.

 #17 The Smokey Martini